 What protection does an employee have who is dismissed for involvement in the promotion of a union for recognition purposes?

 An employee dismissed on grounds relating to the recognition or derecognition of a union will be able to bring a claim for unfair dismissal, regardless of their length of service.

 They have three months from the date on which they were subjected to a detriment to bring a claim.
 The employment tribunal may make a declaration that the employer acted unlawfully and award compensation.

 The Acas Code of practice on time off for trade union duties and activities focuses on protection for representatives of independent trade unions in connection with collective bargaining, including duties concerning collective redundancies and the transfer of undertakings.

-Can an employer offer inducements to employees to discourage trade union membership and collective bargaining?
+Can an employer offer inducements not to join a trade union and to discourage trade union membership?

 No. The Employment Relations Act 2004 introduced measures that:

-- establish rights for workers not to be offered inducements relating to trade union membership and collective bargaining, and
+- establish rights for workers (which will also include employees) not to be offered inducements relating to trade union membership and collective bargaining, and

 - extend their rights not to suffer detrimental action in circumstances relating to union membership.